 \subsubsection{Upper Bounds}

-Recent works \cite{GR16,BFH21,FH23,FH25} have emphasized that distribution-free sample-based testing of boolean functions is closely connected to \emph{distribution testing}, \ie testing properties of distributions using samples (see \cite{Can20} for a survey on distribution testing).
-To prove our upper bounds (and tolerant testing lower bounds), we define a distribution testing task called \emph{testing Supported on One-Per-Pair (SOPP)}.
-This task distills the optimal algorithmic technique for both $k$-feature selection and testing $k$-juntas.
-It is also helpful because it is not evident whether testing juntas and feature selection black-box reduce to each other, but they both reduce to testing SOPP. \\
+Recent works \cite{GR16,BFH21,FH23,FH25} emphasize that distribution-free sample-based testing of boolean functions is often best understood by a relation to \emph{distribution testing}, \ie testing properties of distributions using samples (see \cite{Can20} for a survey on distribution testing).
+To analyze the performance of \cref{alg:obvious}, we define a distribution testing task called \emph{testing Supported on One-Per-Pair (SOPP)}, which turns out to be equivalent to junta testing and feature selection.\\

 \textbf{Supported on One-Per-Pair (SOPP):} A probability distribution $p$ over $[2N]$ is supported on one-per-pair if its support contains at most one element of each even--odd pair $p(2i), p(2i+1)$.
 Testing SOPP is the task of distinguishing between distributions that are supported on one-per-pair and distributions that are $\epsilon$-far in TV distance from being supported on one-per-pair, using samples from the distribution.
 A one-sided error tester will reject a distribution only if it finds a pair $(2i, 2i+1)$ where both elements are in the support of $p$.